 After you submit the details and process the payment, you can check the status of your payment as well on the website.

 The penalties for not registering for Professional Tax or not paying the same within the due date every month varies as per the state in the country again.
 However, generally, for non-registration, a penalty of Rs.
 5 per day is levied.
-If you pay after the due date then you are charged 10% extra on the amount of professional tax as the penalty.
+If you pay after the due date, you are charged 10% extra on professional tax as a penalty.

-Professional Tax is levied your income if it crosses the minimum mark set by each of the states who have professional tax in their tax regime.
-It is directly deducted from the salary of the salaried employed if their employers are registered with the State Legislation.
-For the others who are into the different profession of any nature are liable to pay professional tax as per the different slabs/ rates prevailing in the state.
-The Commercial Tax Department collects this tax and disburse to the municipal corporation for their funds.
+Professional Tax is levied on your income if it crosses the minimum mark set by each of the states who have professional tax in their tax regime.
+It is directly deducted from the salary of the salaried employees if their employers are registered with the State Legislation.
+The others who are in the different professions of any nature are liable to pay professional tax as per the different slabs/ rates prevailing in the state.
+The Commercial Tax Department collects this tax and disburses to the municipal corporation for their funds.
 You can pay this tax online by using your Tax registration number or the ID and other details on their websites.
 If you do register or missed paying the tax on time, there are certain penalties on the same.

 If you are a salaried person, then paying Professional Tax is mandatory.